 People died like rats.
 Carts came down the rows of tents to pick up the dead.
 There were funerals every day.

-"It is for their protection against the Kaffirs," said the British War Secretary, oblivious to the fact that Africans were being armed and encouraged by the English to attack a mutual enemy.
-Also ignoring the fact that 115,000 "black Boers" were sent to their own concentration camps, loyal servants who saw twelve thousand of their number die.
+"It is for their protection against the Kaffirs," said the British War Secretary, oblivious to the fact that the English armed Africans against a mutual enemy.
+Also ignoring the fact that 115,000 "black Boers" were sent to their own concentration camps; twelve thousand of these loyal servants perished.

 The concentration camps claimed the lives of 27,972 Boers.
 Of these, 22,074 were children like Lizzie van Zyl.